 How does a GTM strategy actually help your marketing?

-- It enables your CMO or marketing leader accurately determine the right KPIs and growth motions that your business needs.
+- It enables your CMO or marketing leader to accurately determine the right KPIs and growth metrics that your business needs.
 This is important so that your marketing lead isn’t wasting 60 days doing discovery and 90 days running strategy development to hopefully figure out what they should do to help your business grow.

 - It shortens time-to-revenue by removing misalignment from marketing, sales, and customer success through single-truth reporting and coordinated plays.